Always Brando

 Always Brando is a 2011 film directed by Tunisian director Ridha Behi.
 Originally titled Brando and Brando, it was set to star Marlon Brando and Christian Erickson until Brando's death.
 The film premiered at 2011 Toronto International Film Festival then Abu Dhabi Film Festival where producers Ziad Hamzeh and Ridha Behi received the Black Pearl award for best producers.

 Plot

-A story of innocence lost, of love abandoned and of dreams shattered as a young Tunisian look alike to Marlon Brando on a quest to reach the impossible dream in making it big in Hollywood.
+The film is about a Tunisian man who looks like Marlon Brando trying to "make it big" in Hollywood.